twallet/habitus/README.md

 npm run dev:kill
 ```

-This will stop the backend server running on port 3001.
+This will stop the server running on port 3001.

 **Restart the server:**